yafrani/TTPlab/README.md

 This project is a java implementation of heuristic algorithms to solve the [Travelling Thief Problem](http://cs.adelaide.edu.au/~optlog/research/combinatorial.php) [3].

-If you are more interested in comparing your algorithm with our, the jar executable version with python scripts is also available at [this link](https://github.com/yafrani/ttplab-jar).
+If you are more interested in comparing your algorithm with ours, the jar executable version with python scripts is also available at [this link](https://github.com/yafrani/ttplab-jar).